 Our business is seasonal.
 For the fiscal year ended September 30, 2005, we derived approximately 83% of our revenues from our Recorded Music business.
 In the recorded music business, purchases are heavily weighted towards the last three months of the calendar year, which represent our first quarter under our September 30 fiscal year.
 Historically, we have realized approximately 35% of recorded music net sales worldwide during the last three months of the calendar year, making those three months (i.e., our new first fiscal quarter) material to our full-year performance.
 We realized 32% of recorded music calendar year net sales during the last three months of calendar 2005 and 2004.
 This sales seasonality affects our operating cash flow from quarter to quarter.
-We cannot assure you that our recorded music net sales for the last three months of any calendar year will continue to be sufficient to meet our obligations or that they will be higher than such net sales for our other quarters.
+We cannot assure you that our recorded music net sales for our other quarters.
 In the event that we do not derive sufficient recorded music net sales in such last three months, we may not be able to meet our debt service requirements, working capital requirements, capital expenditure requirements, payment of regular dividends on our common stock and other obligations.
 As digital revenue increases as a percentage of our total revenue, this may affect the overall seasonality of our business.
 For example, sales of MP3 players or gift cards to purchase digital music sold in the holiday season tend to result in sales of digital music in subsequent periods.
 However, seasonality with respect to the sale of music in new formats, such as digital, are still developing.